 Dating: How to Spot Mr. Conceited in No Time Flat

-You want to go out with people who are confident yet ego-quelled, but somehow you often end up with some conceited jerk.
-How can you avoid Mr. Conceited before even agreeing to go out on a date, or at least weed him out quickly on that first meeting?
+You want to go out with people who are confident yet ego-quelled, but somehow you often end up dating a conceited jerk.
+It isn’t hard to feel anxious when it comes to navigating being single and finding the right mate.
+How can you avoid Mr./Ms. Conceited before even agreeing to go out on a date, or at least weed him out quickly on that first meeting?

 Now Enough About Me…

 By contrast, the confident person of both genders knows who they are and doesn’t seek constant approval from others.
 When in a conversation, s/he is interested in who they are speaking to, and may not be the most polished conversationalist.
 Their goal is not your approval, their goal is to meet someone they like.

-He Never Shuts Up
+S/He Never Shuts Up